Michael-Chiem/EyeOfTheTiger/Develop/gist-template.md

 - John\sDoe: Character Classes - Literal characters "John" followed by whitespace \s and then "Doe".
 - (/^John\sDoe\s(?:\(\d{3}\)\s\d{3}-\d{4}|\d{3}-\d{3}-\d{4})$/m)

-Character classes represent sets of characters that can match at a particular position in the text.
-In this regex, \d represents any digit (equivalent to [0-9]), and \s represents any whitespace character (space, tab, newline).
-These character classes allow for matching of specific types of characters, such as digits for the phone number and whitespace for separating parts of the name.
-Character classes provide a concise way to specify a range of characters that can match at a given position, enhancing the flexibility and accuracy of regular expressions.
+Character classes, denoted by \, represent sets of characters that can match at a particular position in the text.
+In this regex, \d represents any digit (equivalent to [0-9]), matching numerical digits in the input text.
+It's crucial for matching the numerical parts of the phone number.
+Similarly, \s represents any whitespace character (space, tab, newline), enabling matching of spaces between the name components "John" and "Doe".
+By using character classes, the regex becomes more versatile, allowing for precise matching of specific types of characters at designated positions within the text.

 ### The OR Operator